lovinglifemediawebdev/ai-agent-mcp/README.md

-# AI Agent System
+# Personal MCP (Model Context Protocol) System

-A comprehensive system for AI agents to manage project documentation, follow development workflows, and maintain project consistency across different project types.
-This system provides automated documentation updates, development playbooks, backup management, and intelligent project scaffolding.
+A comprehensive AI reference system designed for seamless integration across all your projects.
+This MCP provides AI agents with access to development standards, workflow patterns, specialized AI team roles, and best practices without cluttering individual projects with large reference folders.

+## 🎯 MCP Usage

+**For New Projects:** Copy `GITHUB-REPO-REFERENCE.md` to your project root and reference it in Cursor AI
+**For Existing Projects:** Add the MCP reference file and access resources via GitHub URLs
+**Always Up-to-Date:** Changes in this repository are immediately available to all projects

 ## 🚀 Features